Anchor Advisors

 5 books every account manager must read

-When you are in the client services business, whether it’s a professional service firm (lawyer, accountant, consultant) or a creative services firm (marketing, advertising, PR, web design. etc.) you make your money by serving clients.
+When you are in the client services business, whether it’s a professional service firm (lawyer, accountant, consultant) or a creative services firm (marketing, advertising, PR, web design. etc.), you make your money by serving clients.
 You need to diagnose a client’s needs, educate and advise them so that they agree with your diagnosis, then engineer a solution that most likely involves you doing some work and them doing some work.
 And in the end, you want them to like the work you do.
-It’s a challenge — and not one that you learn about in school.
-This client services dance doesn’t come naturally to most anyone.
+It’s a challenge, not something you learn about in school.
+This client services dance doesn’t come naturally to almost anyone.

 That is why the most precious commodity in any professional services firm is the account manager.
-I’m not talking about junior people, just a couple of years out of school.
-Once someone has 5 years or so of experience serving clients they have only begun to learn the basics of how to diagnose the client’s dilemma and persuade them of the best solution — both keys to making these engagements successful.
+I’m not talking about junior people, just a few years out of school.
+Once someone has 5 years or so of experience serving clients, they have only begun to learn the basics of diagnosing the client’s dilemma and persuading them of the best solution- both keys to making these engagements successful.
 It’s really hard to “buy” that kind of talent on the street.
 If you can find it, the price will be high, and the person you bring in still has a learning curve at your firm.
 It’s better to grow your own.

 But, wow, how do you do that?
 Take someone with no client services experience and train them to become a “trusted advisor”?!
 Turning that person into someone who can influence clients, demonstrate expertise, and deliver services is a big hill to climb.